KJ Tait

 At KJ Tait, we are committed to staying at the forefront of sustainability practices in the built environment.
 One of the key assessment tools is the Building Research Establishment Environmental Assessment Method (BREEAM), a leading sustainability assessment method for master planning projects, infrastructure, and buildings.
-As we gear up to start using Version 7 on projects, it’s important to understand the evolution of this critical standard and the new features that will drive the next wave of sustainable development.
+As we gear up to start using BREEAM Version 7 on projects, it’s important to understand the evolution of this critical standard and the new features that will drive the next wave of sustainable development.

 BREEAM: A Brief Overview